Crossplane: Balance and Smoothness

 The crossplane V8 was developed to produce a smoother engine than possible with a flatplane design.
 Because four pistons stop and start together in the same plane in both banks, the second-order forces inherent to the flatplane design stack up and become noticeable in large displacement engines.
 Each bank of the crossplane engine has four distinct piston phases that cancel the second-order free forces entirely, leaving only minor vibrations due to variation in masses of components during manufacture.

 However, the 180° disposition of the end and middle crank throws does result in a primary (crank speed) rocking couple, which in the 90° V case can be countered by weighting the crankshaft appropriately, much like a V-Twin.
 Other V-angles generally require a balancer shaft to keep things as smooth.

 Because of the heavy counterweights on each crank throw, most crossplane V8s have very heavy crankshafts, meaning they are not as free revving in general as their flatplane counterparts.
 Early Chrysler Hemi V8 had heavy counterweights, but the middle two positions on both sides of the center main bearing (the third of 5 mains) did not have any counterweight.
 Because these positions are located close to the center of engine, they contribute less to countering any rocking motions - hence the use of external balance weights (e.g. in the crank nose pulley), which requires less extra mass for the same balancing effect.

-Unfortunately, the uneven firing in each bank (see below), as well as the 90° piston phases themselves, do contribute to torsion in the crankshaft which can be noticeable - it is for this reason that crossplane V8s have tuned mass dampers fitted to them, again usually on the free end of the crankshaft.
-Coventry Climax discovered that a sufficiently short-stroke flatplane engine was smoother and more powerful at higher rpm, both likely partly due to a relative absence of these torsional vibrations, and switched to this design with their Mk.III FWMV in 1963.
+However, the uneven firing in each bank (see below), as well as the 90° piston phases themselves, do contribute to torsion in the crankshaft which can be noticeable - it is for this reason that crossplane V8s have tuned mass dampers fitted to them, again usually on the free end of the crankshaft.
+In later years, first Indee and later F1 engine developers took notice in the high revving potential of flat plane crank V8s.
+The first hi-RPM flat plane crank engine was developed in Novi, Michigan by Bud Winfield, and raced at Indy in 1941 as the Winfield Special.
+This engine, later known as the Novi Engine, was raced at Indy up until 1962.
+In F1, in 1962 Coventry Climax adopted the high revving flat plane engine with their Mk.III FWMV in 1963.
 BRM made the same switch at about the same time, and this carried over into their 1964 P261 F1 car.